ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 category: getting-started
 order: 10
-modified_at: 2022-06-21
+modified_at: 2022-06-27
 ---

 # Quick start

 ## Introduction

-In this guide you will find the quickest and easiest way to run ready-to-use CKEditor 5 with minimal effort &ndash; by running the editor from [CDN](https://cdn.ckeditor.com/).
-This is the fastest method that lets you set up a running copy of CKEditor 5 in literally minutes.
+In this guide, you will find the quickest and easiest way to run ready-to-use CKEditor 5 with minimal effort &ndash; by running the editor from [CDN](https://cdn.ckeditor.com/).

 <info-box>
 	Please bear in mind that the CDN solution only offers {@link installation/advanced/predefined-builds ready-to-use predefined editor builds}, hence it is not possible to add new plugins and all the features available in the editor are preset.